The One Question That Can Set You Free

 Finding freedom wherever you are

-Yesterday was a difficult day, so I gave myself permission not to force this and to send this today instead of the usual Wednesday.
+Yesterday was difficult, so I allowed myself not to force this and to send this today instead of the usual Wednesday.
 Thank you for understanding.

 And as for which day you prefer to receive these essays?
 Sixty-seven percent prefer to keep it on Wednesday, while 33% prefer Sunday.
 Wednesday it is (extenuating circumstances notwithstanding.)